Archive

 Long Overdue–Notes From Michal Skurnik Wine Tasting

-Let’s say in you are in a wine store.
+Let’s say you are in a wine store.
 Bottles, bottles are everywhere.
 Sometimes you know exactly what you want.
 Sometimes you don’t – and this is when it becomes challenging.
 How do you know if that bottle of wine is any good?
 Price is really not an indicator of quality.
-You can’t try the wine ( at least in majority of cases).
-Yes, you can ask for the advice – then it really depends what store you are at (some of the store advices should be avoided at all costs).
+You can’t try the wine ( at least in the majority of cases).
+Yes, you can ask for the advice – then it really depends what store you are at (some of the store advice should be avoided at all costs).
 So, what do you do?
-Of course using your iPhone is always an option, but this is not where I’m going right now.
-One possible solution is to look at the back label, which all the wines in US have to have.
+Of course, using your iPhone is always an option, but this is not where I’m going right now.
+One possible solution is to look at the back label, which all the wines in the US have to have.
 Look for the name of the importer.
-And if it says “Michael Skurnik” or “Kermit Lynch”, you should smile, because you just learned that chances of this bottle of wine being good just increased dramatically.
+And if it says “Michael Skurnik” or “Kermit Lynch”, you should smile, because you just learned that chances this bottle of wine is good just increased dramatically.

-Why, you are asking?
-Michael Skurnik Wines is so called “importer” (they are also a wholesaler, but this information is typically not advertised on the label).
+Why you are asking?
+Michael Skurnik Wines is so-called “importer” (they are also a wholesaler, but this information is typically not advertised on the label).
 It means that Michael Skurnik Wines company (MSW) works with thousands and thousands of wineries and other wine merchants all over the world to find the wines which will pass through their rigorous selection process and will be represented by Michael Skurnik Wines.

-The wines chosen to be carried in the portfolio might not be all your favorite – but they all will be quality well made wines.
+The wines chosen to be carried in the portfolio might not be all your favorite – but they all will be quality well-made wines.
 It means that MSW folks are doing all the hard work of selecting the best wines for you, and all you need to do is to enjoy the fruits of labor.

 Few times a year wine importers and wholesalers organize special wine tasting events to present their portfolio to the trade.
 I was lucky to attend Michael Skurnik Wines Spring Grand Tasting, and I would like to share some of my personal highlights.